syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Ajax-Content-Load-Load-on-Demand.md

 # AJAX Content Load (Load on Demand)

-You can change the contents in sub Tab element periodically and you are provided with a support to change the contents without any problems.
+You can change the contents in a sub tab element periodically and you are provided with a support to change the contents without any problems.
 To achieve the content load, use the Load on Demand concept.

-In Load On-Demand, the external HTML file with the necessary details is referred in URL section during Tab header declaration section.
-Also include “DataType”, “ContentType”, and “Async” in the script like the following example when rendering the control.
-When you click the Tab header, the AJAX automatically calls the content from the external files and displays in a Tab content section.
+In Load on Demand, the external HTML file with the necessary details are referred in URL section during the tab header declaration.
+It also includes DataType, ContentType, and Async in the script like the following example on rendering the control.
+When you click the tab header, the AJAX automatically calls the content from the external files and display it in a tab content section.

-## Sub Tab with AJAX Content
+## Sub tab with AJAX content

 Each item has a variety of options and these options are also specified in the limited space.
-So you can choose the Tab control that is used within the root Tab to specify more details.
+So you can choose the tab control that is used within the root tab to specify more details.

-1. Add the following code in your view page to render sub Tab with AJAX content.
+1. Add the following code in your view page to render the sub tab with AJAX content.

 {% highlight CSHTML %}